1, 2, & 3 Wire Coolant Temperature Sensor Wiring Diagram

 How many wires should be in a coolant temp sensor?

 The number of wires in a coolant temp sensor varies depending on the specific model and make of the sensor.
 Generally, most coolant temp sensors have between one and three wires.
 However, there are some models that have more or fewer wires.
-The best way to determine the correct number of wires for a particular sensor is to consult the manufacturer’s instructions or specifications.
+The best way to tell the authentic number of wires for a particular sensor is to consult the manufacturer’s instructions or specifications on youtube.

 Can a coolant temp sensor be wired backward?

-The coolant temp sensor measures the temperature of the engine coolant and sends the information to the engine control unit.
+The coolant temp sensor measures the temperature of the engine coolant and acts as the sender it sends the information to the ECU.
 If the sensor is wired backward, it will still work, but the readings will be reversed.
-For example, if the coolant temperature is actually hot, the sensor will read cold.
-This is unlikely to cause any damage, but it will give the engine control unit inaccurate information about the engine’s coolant temperature.
+For example, if the coolant temperature is warm, the sensor will read cold.
+This is unlikely to cause any damage, but it will give the electronic control unit inaccurate information about the engine’s coolant temperature.

 Sign Up